Charles H. Lundquist College of Business

 240 Lillis Hall

 Undergraduate students are encouraged to use the Lundquist College’s career services programs as soon as they enroll at the University of Oregon.
-Professional career counseling, workshops, a speaker series, classes, and a resource library are available.
+Career Services provides support to students to explore careers, make wise career decisions, execute effective career searches, and build meaningful relationships with employers through individual advising, skill-building workshops, career development programs, and networking opportunities.
 Additional resources are offered through the university’s Career Center.

 The Job Shadow program provides business premajors with practical opportunities to learn about careers in business.
 Participants are paired with business professionals and spend a day together on the job, gaining valuable career development education prior to the experience.
 Job Shadow opportunities are available in a wide range of industries and locations.

 Internships provide a valuable opportunity to enhance the undergraduate experience.
 Business students are strongly encouraged to participate in internships as a part of their business education.
-Career advising and databases of employment opportunities provide assistance in the process of identifying and securing internship experiences that complement educational and career goals.
+Career advising, networking opportunities and databases of employment opportunities provide assistance in the process of identifying and securing internship experiences that complement educational and career goals.

 Each year, the Lundquist College of Business awards scholarships to outstanding students majoring in accounting or business administration.
-Typically, the college awards approximately 70 scholarships that range from $500 to $5,000.
+Typically, the college awards approximately 70 scholarships that range from $500 to $7,500.
 Scholarships are made possible through generous donations by alumni and other friends of the Lundquist College of Business.
 Although criteria vary by scholarship, the primary emphasis is academic performance and demonstrated potential for success in a business career.
 Financial need may be considered, but it is typically a secondary consideration when making awards.
 Scholarship applications are available winter term.
 Scholarships are awarded in the spring.
 The accounting department has additional scholarship opportunities for its majors.
-A list of scholarships is available in the Undergraduate Advising Office.
+A list of scholarships is available on the Lundquist College of Business website.

 Involvement in student organizations helps develop leadership and organizational skills and offers a professional network to students and members of the faculty and the business community.
-Students may choose from the following business student organizations: Alpha Kappa Psi, professional business fraternity; Beta Alpha Psi, accounting; Beta Gamma Sigma, honorary society for business administration; American Marketing Association; the Deans’ Undergraduate Student Advisory Council; E-Business Club; Entrepreneur Club; Sports Business Club; International Business and Economics Club; Sustainable Business Group; Toastmasters International; UO Financial Management Association; UO Investment Group; UO Net Impact; UO Sales Club; UO Social Media Club; and Women in Business.
+Students may choose from the following business student organizations: Alpha Kappa Psi, professional business fraternity; Beta Alpha Psi, accounting; Beta Gamma Sigma, honorary society for business administration; American Marketing Association; Business Operations and Technology Association; the Deans’ Undergraduate Student Advisory Council; E-Business Club; Entrepreneur Club; Warsaw Sports Business Club; International Business and Economics Club; Sustainable Business Group; Toastmasters International; UO Financial Management Association; UO Investment Group; UO Net Impact; UO Sales Club; and Women in Business.

 145 Lillis Hall